AY2526S1-CS2103T-F15b-1/tp/docs/UserGuide.md

 Updates the details of an existing claim.
 Use this command if you need to correct the amount, date, or description of a previously filed claim.

-> 💡 **Tip:** All ID fields (CLIENT_ID, POLICY_ID, CLAIM_ID) are mandatory to identify the specific claim to edit,
+> :bulb: **Tip:** All ID fields (CLIENT_ID, POLICY_ID, CLAIM_ID) are mandatory to identify the specific claim to edit,
 > so they are not subject to change.
-You must provide at least one of the optional fields (-amt, -date -desc) to make an edit.
+You must provide at least one of the optional fields (-amt, -date -desc) to make
+> an edit.

 Format:
 `edit claim -c_id CLIENT_ID -p_id POLICY_ID -cl_id CLAIM_ID [-amt CLAIM_AMOUNT] [-date CLAIM_DATE] [-desc DESCRIPTION]`